-7.2 Health, Well Being and Safety
+Health, Well Being and Safety

-Elected Members, Committee Members and eEmployees should ensure that the Council's premises and places of work (including vehicles) are adequate to ensure the health, safety and well being of Eemployees and members of the public.
+Elected Members, Committee Members and Employees should ensure that the Council's premises and places of work (including vehicles) are adequate to ensure the health, safety and well being of Employees and members of the public.
 Potential risks or hazards to employees or public are to be reported according to existing procedures.

-7.3 Entrepreneurial Activities
+Entrepreneurial Activities

-Elected Members, Committee Members and Eemployees shall ensure that the Council impartially and properly assesses its own-proposals for entrepreneurial activities, consistent with the scope and standard of the normal assessment applied to outside parties requiring Council approval (including subdivisions, development, buildings and tenders).
+Elected Members, Committee Members and Employees shall ensure that the Council impartially and properly assesses its own proposals for entrepreneurial activities, consistent with the scope and standard of the normal assessment applied to outside parties requiring Council approval (including subdivisions, development, buildings and tenders).